Q:

 Carboxylic acids are stronger than phenols: an in-depth analysis of their acidic differences

 Phenol (CFOHSYOH) contains a hydroxyl group (-OH) as its acidic group.
-Phenol can release hydrogen ions, but the ability to release is weak.
-Due to the presence of benzene ring in phenol molecules, the attraction of oxygen atoms to hydrogen ions is smaller than that of carboxyl groups in carboxylic acids, so it is difficult for phenol to release hydrogen ions and the acidity is weak.
-Although the acidity of phenol is stronger than that of other alcohols, it is still inferior to that of carboxylic acids.
+Phenol is able to emit hydrogen ions, however the ability to emit is weak.
+From what I've seen, In fact Due to the presence of benzene ring in phenol molecules, the attraction of oxygen atoms to hydrogen ions is smaller than that of carboxyl groups in carboxylic acids, so it's difficult to phenol to emit hydrogen ions and the acidity is weak.
+And while the acidity of phenol is stronger than that of other alcohols, it'still inferior to that of carboxylic acids.
+According to research Molecular structure effect on acidity

-The molecular structure is a key factor when analyzing the problem of "carboxylic acids are stronger than phenols.
-The carboxyl group (-COOH) of a carboxylic acid consists of one carbon atom, two oxygen atoms, and one hydrogen atom, a structure that allows the carboxylic acid to release hydrogen ions more easily.
+The molecular structure is a key factor when analyzing the issue of "carboxylic acids are stronger than phenols.
+Crazy, isn't it?.
+The carboxyl group (-COOH) of a carboxylic acid consists of one carbon atom, two oxygen atoms, and one hydrogen atom, a structure that allows the carboxylic acid to emit hydrogen ions greater easily.
 In contrast, the hydroxyl group (-OH) of phenol consists of only one oxygen atom and one hydrogen atom, and the electron resonance interaction between the oxygen atom and the benzene ring makes the attraction of the oxygen atom to the hydrogen ion relatively weak.
+The negative ion stability of carboxylic acid is higher.
+When the carboxylic acid releases the hydrogen ion, the conjugated negative ion formed is homogenized by the distribution of the two oxygen atoms, which makes the negative ion greater stable.
+The negative ion stability of phenol is reduced, mainly because the benzene ring on the negative charge of the stability of the oxygen atom in the carboxylic acid on the negative charge of the stability of the signifiis able tot.
+Effect of environmental factors on acidity

-In addition to the molecular structure, the solvent environment also plays an important role in the acidity difference.
-The acidity of both carboxylic acids and phenols may vary in different solvents.
-In general, in aqueous solution, the acidity of carboxylic acids appears stronger, because water can stabilize the negative ions produced, while phenol is less likely to form stable negative ions.
-Thus, the acidity of carboxylic acids in water is more pronounced than that of phenol.
+In addition to the molecular structure, the solvent-based products ecological stability also plays an crucial role in the acidity difference.
+And The acidity of both carboxylic acids and phenols might vary in different solvents.
+In general, in aqueous solution, the acidity of carboxylic acids appears stronger, because aquatic environments is able to stabilize the negative ions produced, while phenol is less likely to form stable negative ions.
+But Specifically Thus, the acidity of carboxylic acids in aquatic environments is greater pronounced than that of phenol.
+And summary: Why are carboxylic acids stronger than phenols?

 Cancel submit